 Telephone: (33) 3637-9982 / 3651-8378 / 3651-8506

-Instituto Cultural Cabanas is located at the far eastern end of the downtown Plaza Tapatia.
-This building used to be the home for orphans but now is open to the public; one of the highlights of any visit are the Orozco murals (José Clemente Orozco was a famous Mexican painter).
-The most spectacular of the murals are in the main part of the building.
-They cover the walls and ceilings.
+Instituto Cultural Cabanas is at the far eastern end of the centrally located Plaza Tapatia.
+This building used to house orphans but now is open to the public; one of the highlights of any visit are the Orozco murals (José Clemente Orozco was a famous Mexican painter).
+The most spectacular of the murals are seen in the main part of the building displayed on both the walls and ceilings.
 Conveniently, one can lay down to see the ceiling murals from several benches and tables provided.

 Museo Clemente Orozco is located just east of the Minerva Circle off of Avenida Vallarta.
-This building is the former workshop and home of Clemente Orozco.
-Inside this building you will find many photographs, tools, clothing, and Orozco’s personal easel.
-There is also a three story window, and in front of this window you will find a huge Orozco mural entitled “Alegoria del Vino” is located in front of an equally massive three story window.
+This building is the former workshop and home of painter, Jose Clemente Orozco and contains numerous photographs, tools, clothing, and his personal easel.
+An enormous Orozco mural, titled “Alegoria del Vino” is located in front of an equally massive three story window.
 The museum is open Tuesday through Sunday from 10 until 2pm.
-For more information call PHONE NUMBER 3-616-8329.

 Palacio Gobierno contains the most famous murals by Jose Clemente Orozco.
-I have studied several of these in previous art classes.
+I have studied several of these specific pieces in previous art classes.
 His works are activity driven and one needs time to absorb their visual impact.
-I found that by lying down on the stairs, underneath the murals, I could relax and enjoy the paintings more.
-Many of his murals are of themes about war, freedom, and oppression.
+I found that by lying down on the stairs, underneath the murals, I could relax and further enjoy the paintings.
+Many of his murals contain themes relating to war, freedom, and oppression.

-Templo Expiatorio Church is well worth a visit especially during the beginning of the noon hour.
+Templo Expiatorio Church is well worth a visit especially around noon.
 Every day at 12pm, 12 apostles make an appearance.
-The church is very beautiful also.
+The interior is gorgeous.